compulim/azure-iot-alexa-smart-home-skill/README.md

 * Know how to setup Alexa app
 * Know how to setup AWS Lambda
 * Know how to setup Azure IoT Hub
-* Programming IoT device
+* Know hot to program an hobby board
   * ESP8266 board: C programming with Arduino IDE
   * Raspberry Pi: Node.js programming with [azure-iot-sdk-for-node](https://github.com/Azure/azure-iot-sdk-node/blob/master/device/core/readme.md)

 ## Preparation

+* Create an Azure IoT Hub
+  * Jot down the connection string for service policy, e.g. `HostName=myhome.azure-devices.net;SharedAccessKeyName=service;SharedAccessKey=ABCDEFG`
 * Create an Alexa App
 * Create an AWS Lambda
+  * Set environment variable `CUSTOM_CONNSTR_AZURE_IOTHUB` to the IoT Hub connection string
+  * Set handler to `index.handler`
   * Make sure it can be [triggered from an Alexa app]((https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-lambda-function))
-  * Currently, Alexa Smart Home Skill API must connect to AWS Lambda
-* Create an Azure IoT Hub
 * Grab a board of your choice
   * Customize an [IoT Hub client C sample](https://github.com/Azure/azure-iot-sdk-c/tree/master/iothub_client/samples)
   * Direct methods are used to control your device